komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Scootering to Jiufen

 [Jiufen](https://goo.gl/maps/J39nxGhfqJMpEaWaA) is a very popular tourist destination with good reason.
 It's a really unique town with winding alleys stuck into the side of a mountain.
 There's some really good hikes, an old street with really good food, and tea houses with phenomenal views.
+Allegedly, it inspired Miyazaki's "Spirited Away," but that's just a rumor, so it's very fun to do the ritual when going of someone saying "did you know that this town inspired Spirited Away" and someone else saying "it's called sparkling Frankenstein's Monster."

 {{< figure src="jiufenview.jpg" alt="View from jiufen" caption="Jiufen is famous for its ocean and mountain views, among other things." >}}